pilotmoon/PopClip-Extensions/source/Todoist.popclipext/Readme.md

 The task can either be added to the Inbox (default), or to a specified project and section.
 You can also specify a due date for tasks, in Todoist's natural language format.

-Note if you want to add tasks to a section in the Inbox, you must explicitly set the project name as "Inbox", not just leave blank.

 <img src="https://raw.githubusercontent.com/pilotmoon/PopClip-Extensions/master/source/Todoist.popclipext/Todoist-demo.gif" width="320px">

 Download: [Todoist.popclipextz](https://github.com/pilotmoon/PopClip-Extensions/raw/master/extensions/Todoist.popclipextz)